pacifics/PassDao/README.md

 - BuyToken and BuyTokenFor to buy Dao shares in case of simple public fundings without funding smart contract.

-- Set a contractor proposal: every contractor can offer his client (the DAO) to sell products or execute services.
-The contractor proposal contains a description, a hash of proposal's document and the amount of the proposal.
+- Set a proposal: every contractor can offer his client (the DAO) to sell products or execute services.
+The proposal contains a description, a hash of document and the amount of the proposal.

 - Withdraw function: allows the contractors to withdraw the amounts sent by the Dao.